delas/pdl-dashboard/README.md

 #### Content

 The file contents are important for certain file types.
 This will be the actual text, image or other that the file consists of.
 For log files, we don't want to save it on the frontend, but BPMN is necessary to visualize the model.
 The contents is added to the file Metadata in local memory.
+Metadata will always be requested before requesting the file contents.
+This is necessary because the frontend will never make changes to these objects, thus relying on external processes to update them.

+### Service helper

+ServiceHelper.js is an important file, as it consist of function that measures external data such as process status, files and hosts.
+Each function is designed to run once, where an interval in the App.jsx will be responsible for running the functions.
+The interval-values can be found in the config.js.

+### Visualizations

+The rules that determine what visualizations the frontend can display, can be found in config.js.
+The contents of metadata will be compared to the list of allowed visualizations, and pull information from repository as needed.
+Therefore, the frontend will not show content that cannot be visualized yet.

+To add visualizations, go to config.js and change the visualizationConfig variable.
+The structure of the object is:
+The outer most key is a ResourceType, which determines what can be visualized.
+For example, there is no option for flowcharts, but there are options for processModels.
+Within the ResourceType object is a set of file extentions that is allowed for the representation of that ResourceType.
+Forexample, ProcessModels can be represented as BPMN or image types, but PetriNets can only be represented as images as there is no PNML visualizer currently implemented.